openebs-archive/openebs-docs/docs/architecture.md

 This component runs as a POD and is core to the provisioning decisions.

 Developer constructs a claim with the required volume parameters, chooses the appropriate storage class and invokes kubelet on the yaml specification.
 The OpenEBS PV dynamic provisioner interacts with the maya-apiserver to create the deployment specifications for volume controller pod and volume replica pod(s) on appropriate nodes.
-The scheduling of the volume pods (controller/replica) can be controlled using annotations in PVC specification, details of which are discussed in a separate section.
+Scheduling of the volume pods (controller/replica) can be controlled using annotations in PVC specification, details of which are discussed in a separate section.

-Currently OpenEBS provisioner supports only one type of binding - iSCSI.
+Currently OpenEBS provisioner supports only one type of binding i.e. iSCSI.

 ### Maya-ApiServer